LucasBehrendt/science-quiz/README.md

 - As the user answers questions and the question counter reaches 10, the quiz game is completed and the results will be displayed.

 - On mobile devices the quiz page layout will be adjusted to fit the screen size better.
 The game bar and quiz question will remain the same, but the options and the next question button will change to a column.
+The buttons are reduced in height for a better fit.

 <details>